 Are cats effective at killing rats?

 The lead researcher, Michael H. Parsons, said that as the rats adjusted to the presence of the cats, they adapted their behavior by spending more time hiding in their burrows than roaming outside.
-He suggests that when this happens, observers usually connect the fact that they see fewer rats with the success of their cats having killed the rats.
-In reality, the rats have changed their behavior and are simply being seen less because they’re hiding more.
+He suggests that when this happens, observers assume they see fewer rats because the cats killed several of them.
+In reality, the rats have changed their behavior and are less visible because they hide more.

 Cats versus Rats